bdesanctis/bamdam/README.md

 Sometimes many low complexity reads will map to the same taxa, which can warrant further investigation.
 Bamdam measures the average read complexity per taxonomic node via a per-read k-mer [Gini index](https://en.wikipedia.org/wiki/Gini_coefficient), which is a dispersion metric.
 Consider for example the low complexity read "ACCTAACCTACCTACCTACCTACCTACCTCCTACCTACCTA", which contains the 5-mer ACCTA a total of 6 times, and so yields a high Gini index of 0.46 using the default k=5.
 On the other hand, a Gini index of 0 indicates complete dispersion.
 We recommend further investigation of any taxonomic node of interest with a per-read k-mer Gini index that is substantially larger than the others in your data, especially across samples, with 0.3 as a rough suggested cutoff.

-Full explanation of the output stats file columns:
+Full list of the output stats file columns:

 - **TaxNodeID**: The tax node ID from the lca file.
 - **TaxName**: The tax name from the lca file.